kenken64/DynaForm/AI_AGENT_CODE.md

             return state

     def _should_publish(self, state: AgentStateData) -> str:
+        """
-        """Determine if we should proceed with publishing""" if state.get("error"):
+        Determine if we should proceed with publishing based on analysis.

+        Args:
+            state: Current agent state data

+        Returns:
+            Next workflow step: "publish", "no_publish", or "error"
+        """
+        if state.get("error"):
             return "error"